puzzle/ansible-training/content/en/docs/04/02/_index.en.md

 #### Bonus 2

 * On `node2`: If (and only if) the user is "santos", disable login.
-Do this by setting santos's login shell to `/usr/sbin/nologin`.
+Do this by setting santos' login shell to `/usr/sbin/nologin`.
 Use an if/else statement in the template for that purpose.

 #### Bonus 3

 * All on `node2`:
-* Set the default password for all of the newly created users to "`N0t_5o_s3cur3`"
+  * Set the default password for all the newly created users to "`N0t_5o_s3cur3`"
   * Once the password has been set, your playbook should not set it again.
 Not even when it got changed.
   * Hash the password using the sha512 algorithm.
   * Don’t define a salt for the password.
-* Verify that you are able to login as one of the users via SSH providing the password.
+  * Verify that you are able to log in as one of the users via SSH providing the password.

 {{% alert title="Warning" color="warning" %}}
 Be aware that it is NOT a good idea to set passwords in clear text.
 We will learn in the lab about `ansible-vault` how to handle this in a better way.
 Never ever do this in a productive environment.
 {{% /alert %}}

 {{% details title="Solution Task 3" %}}